 - Books/magazines about dieting.

-- Female pop stars especially the ones who dress like schoolgirls or wear next
+- Female pop stars especially the ones who dress like schoolgirls or wear next to nothing.

 - VAT on tampons & sanitary towels

 That’s about it for now, but i’m sure there’s much more!!!!

 - Sexist record shop assistants.
 Everytime I go record shopping with my male friend, I’m made so angry by the shop assistants who will happily talk above my head to my male friend despite the fact that I know much more about music than he does.
 Obviously they find it hard to understand that a girl could be into something they think is limited to their little boys club.